heathergreek45-droid/heatherportfolio/README.md

 ## How can I deploy this project?

-Simply open [Lovable](heathergreekportfolio.netlify.app) and click on Share -> Publish.
+Simply open [Portfolio Project](heathergreekportfolio.netlify.app) and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?